nikoksr/simplog/README.md

 //  - Error
 //  - Fatal
 //
-// // fmt.Printf style
-log.Debugf("%d should be equal to %d.\n", aNumber, anotherNumber)
+// Log messages support fmt.Printf style by default. log.Debug("%d should be equal to %d.", aNumber, anotherNumber)

 ```